Inflectra/spira-documentation/docs/IDE_Integration/Visual Studio Code.md

 ## Logging in

-Open the command palette and type in \'credentials\' as shown:
+Open the command palette and type in 'credentials' as shown:
 ![Command Palette
 Credentials](img/Visual_Studio_Code_42.png)